njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 ---

 *The Recovery Phase's scores remain meaningfully elevated with a top score of 51.99.
 The y-variable `metals` dominates the top rankings by appearing in 7 of the top 10 positions.
 This situation is the most striking shift from prior phases and reflects the commodity supercycle dynamics of 2022 in a period shaped by supply chain disruption, China zero-COVID lockdowns, and the Russia-Ukraine conflict's commodity implications.
-Consequently, the prevalence of high COVID → `metals` scores in this period most likely result from supply disruption rather than investor sentiment.*
+Hence, the prevalence of high COVID → `metals` scores in this period most likely result from supply disruption rather than investor sentiment.*

 ### 2.2: Percentage-Change Analysis